infiniteoverflow/Classifications/README.md

 # Classifications

-Explains the usage of different classification algorithms.
+Explains the usage of some of the classification algorithms.

 ## 1. K-Nearest Neighbours